-Those statistics are good, but they do not put them ahead of Roku.
+Those statistics are good, but they do not put them ahead of the most popular CTV platform in the USA.
 There’s an overlap in some cases, meaning the same users may have subscriptions across different ecosystems and own different CTV devices.
 This overlap may create more advertising opportunities.

 However, such a strategy should be preceded by careful audience research.
-Otherwise, it’s wise to consider Roku, as the most promising platform, growing at the speed of light year over year.
+Otherwise, it’s wise to consider the most popular CTV platform in the USA, as the most promising platform, growing at the speed of light year over year.

 №4 Programmatic TV across the globe

 The United States undoubtedly remains the market leader when it comes to the most extensive CTV ownership and highest advertisers’ revenue.
 In this country, OTT and video revenue worldwide has all chances to hit the mark of $48 bln in 2023.